How I Built This Website

 .GIF format, especially for black and white images or where

 I want a transparent image background.
+Large documents are

 Even though many people now have high-speed Internet